What Are Storage Unit Prices?

 Though not all storage facilities offer this option, it is sometimes possible to purchase a storage unit rather than renting.
 Outdoor units tend to be the cheapest option, around $3,000 to $4,000.
 Costs to purchase indoor storage units are pricier at around $15,000, and these can even run up to $45,000 for the largest sizes.
 While they cost more up front, those looking for long-term storage options may ultimately end up saving long term if they choose to buy rather than rent.

-Storage Unit Prices by Type of Storage Units
+Storage Unit Cost by Type of Unit

 Portable Storage